esnet/pond/README.md

 A TimeSeries can be compared in two ways: with the `equals()` or `is()` static functions. `equals()` will check that the internal structures of the TimeSeries are the same reference.
 If you use the copy constructor, they will be the same.
 The `is()` function is perhaps more useful in that it will check to see if the structures, though perhaps being different references, have the same values.

-### Aggregation
+### Aggregation (Very experimental)

 Say you have an incoming stream of Events and you want to aggregate them together.
 Pond can help with that.
 Here's an example.
-Lets create some events on 2/14/2015 that cross over the hour 7:57am, 7:58am, 7:59am, 8:00am and 8:01am.
+Lets create some events on 2/14/2015 that cross over the hour: 7:57am, 7:58am, 7:59am, 8:00am and 8:01am.
 The values for these events are [3, 9, 6, 4, 5]:

     var incomingEvents = [];
     incomingEvents.push(new Event(new Date(2015, 2, 14, 7, 57, 0), 3));